 For the perfect authentic Neapolitan pizza, which is cooked in a wood fired oven, the cooking takes just 90 seconds!
 This is due to the extreme temperatures inside a wood fired oven, which reach up to 500 degrees Celsius (900 degrees Fahrenheit)!

-However, Neapolitan style pizza can also be made in a home oven.
+However, there’s nothing stopping you cooking Neapolitan style pizza in a home oven.
+It won’t cook quite the same but you can still make delicious pizza.
 It is important to get the oven and baking tray/baking stone as hot as possible before loading the pizza.

 For more information on cooking in a normal domestic oven, check out my article here.

-How To Make The Perfect Neapolitan Pizza:
+How To Make The Perfect Neapolitan Pizza

 Makes 4 x 10 inch pizzas.

 Note: Caputo 00 pizza flour is an excellent option, especially for Neapolitan style pizza.
 It is one of the more widely available “professional” pizza flours.
 I have provided a link to it on Amazon below (a large chef’s bag).
 Aside from this flour, most 00 flours should work fine.

 With Strong white bread flour (decent substitute for 00 flour):